by Bill McBride on 6/02/2010 07:06:00 AM

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($417,000 or less) increased to 3.93 percent from 3.85 percent, with points remaining unchanged from 0.35 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages increased to 4.83 percent from 4.80 percent, with points decreasing to 1.05 (including the origination fee) for 80 percent loan-to-value (LTV) ratio loans.

 This graph shows the MBA Purchase Index and four week moving average since 1990.

 The purchase index has declined sharply following the tax credit related buying, suggesting home sales will fall sharply too.
 Pending home sales for April will be announced today and a large increase is expected, however May pending home sales will be much lower.

 As the Michael Fratantoni, MBA’s Vice President of Research and Economics noted two weeks ago: "The data continue to suggest that the tax credit pulled sales into April at the expense of the remainder of the spring buying season."